Transportation and Trade

 For more information concerning my work and views on trade and transportation, please contact me.

 More on Transportation and Trade

-Congressman Alan Lowenthal (D-CA) has introduced legislation aimed at strengthening America's economic competitiveness by providing a dedicated revenue source to invest in our national freight infrastructure.
+Congressman Alan Lowenthal (D-CA) today introduced bipartisan legislation which will create a dedicated revenue source to strengthen America's economic competitiveness by investing in the rebuilding of our crumbling national freight infrastructure.

 Congressman Alan Lowenthal (CA-47) today was named as a new member of the House Committee on Transportation and Infrastructure (T&I) for the 115th Congress.

 Congressman Alan Lowenthal (CA-47) today joins Congressman Ted Poe (TX-02) as a co-chair of the bipartisan House Ports Opportunity, Renewal, Trade, and Security (PORTS) Caucus.

 Congressman Lowenthal succeeds retiring co-chair Congresswoman Janice Hahn (CA-44), who with Congressman Poe, founded the caucus in 2011 with the mission of promoting the importance of our nation's ports to the economy and our need to secure them.